jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_schedule.md

 ON | Return the settings for this collection to their default schedule.
 OFF | Modify the background and / or reporting schedules for this collection.

+{% include note.html content="You cannot modify the Factory Settings Template.
+If you cannot see an option to clear Factory Settings then you are browsing the Factory Settings Template.
+To modify the settings for this schedule, close this dialog and select either a Spotlight Connection or a different template from the Background Schedules dialog." %}

 ## To modify the background schedule (Playback Database)

 ### Collect data when Spotlight is not connected